How to Create GCP Schedule Job with Terraform

 terraform plan

-If you confirmed the resource, run this command to deploy the changes to the GCP.
+If you have confirmed the resources, run this command to deploy the changes to GCP:

 terraform apply